edgarsegundo/wppconnect-server/README.md

 # Secret Key

-Your `secretKey` is inside the `config.ts` file.
+Your `secretKey`, refered as `THISISMYSECURETOKEN` below, is inside the `config.ts` file.
 You must change the default value to one that only you know.

 <!-- ![Peek 2021-03-25 09-33](https://user-images.githubusercontent.com/40338524/112473515-3b310a80-8d4d-11eb-94bb-ff409c91d9b8.gif) -->